-Notes to the Consolidated Financial Statements For the year ended 30 June 2012
+Notes to the Consolidated Financial Statements For the period ended 31 December 2012

 23. Related Parties (continued)

 Key management personnel and director transactions

 A number of key management personnel, or their related parties, hold positions in other entities that result in them having control or significant influence over the financial or operating policies of these entities.